andf-mongodb/workflow/README.md

 _Usage:_ `review` from within the git repo you wish to submit.

 ## push
-Once LGTM has been obtained, submits the code as-is to Git Hub, and provides links to the next three web-based steps (PR in GitHub, Close JIRA, close CR)
+Once LGTM has been obtained, submits the code as-is to Git Hub, and provides links to the next three web-based steps (PR in GitHub, Close JIRA, close CR).
+Also supports force-pushing with the `-f` flag.

 _Usage:_ `push` from within the git repo you wish to publish.